catherinelebek/isoformproject/README.md

 # Investigating therapy-driven changes in isoform expression in glioblastoma - supporting code :dna: :brain:

-This repository contains the code for my MSc project titled "Investigating therapy-driven changes in isoform expression in glioblastoma".
+***This repository contains the code for my MSc project titled "Investigating therapy-driven changes in isoform expression in glioblastoma".***

+### Structure

 * **bashscripts** - .sh scripts submitted to the HPC at the University of Leeds
 * **dataexploration** - .R scripts for running PCA on gene and isoform log2FC data